-Since then he has pushed his haul of red ball wickets up towards the 200 mark, as well as taking the first home hat-trick by a Nottinghamshire player since the turn of the century.
+Since then he has pushed his haul of red ball wickets past the 200 mark, as well as taking the first home hat-trick by a Nottinghamshire player since the turn of the century.

-That performance came three years ago as he ripped through the Middlesex order, leaving the champions-elect on 0-3 in the first over.
+That performance came in 2016 as he ripped through the Middlesex order, leaving the champions-elect on 0-3 in the first over.

 Ball’s performances that year propelled him into the thoughts of the England selectors and he made his Test debut against Pakistan at Lord’s and earned a spot on that winter’s tours of Bangladesh and India.

 He took 5-51 and won the man-of-the-match award on his ODI debut against Bangladesh and has featured regularly for his country ever since.

 Unfortunate injuries ruled him out of both of the Outlaws’ one-day finals at Lord’s in both 2013 and 2017 but he more than played his part in the T20 Blast success two years ago.

 And a rejuvenated Ball was a key component of the Outlaws' Vitality Blast win of 2020, operating effectively across the powerplay, middle and death overs to finish as the tournament's leading wicket-taker.